Can Hypnosis Rewire Your Brain? What the Science Shows

 • Mind-Body Impact:

-Both meditation and hypnosis increase alpha and theta brainwaves associated with calm, creativity, and inner healing.
+Both practices increase alpha and theta brainwaves associated with calm, creativity, and inner healing.

 FAQ